ajayconnect/HOSPITAL_DATA_ADHOC_ANALYS/README.md

-# HOSPITAL_DATA_ADHOC_ANALYSIS PROJECT
+# MEDICAL DATA HISTORY SQL AD-HOC ANALYSIS PROJECT

-Welcome to the HOSPITAL_DATA_ADHOC_ANALYSIS PROJECT !
+Welcome to the MEDICAL DATA HISTORY SQL AD-HOC ANALYSIS PROJECT !
 This project aims to provide a comprehensive and organized system for managing and tracking medical data for patients.

 Table of Contents :-
 Overview